woodpecker-ci/woodpecker/docs/versioned_docs/version-1.0/30-administration/22-backends/10-docker.md

 ## Podman support

-While the agent was developed with Docker/Moby, Podman can also be used by setting the environment variable `DOCKER_SOCK` to point to the Podman socket.
+While the agent was developed with Docker/Moby, Podman can also be used by setting the environment variable `DOCKER_HOST` to point to the Podman socket.
 In order to work without workarounds, Podman 4.0 (or above) is required.

 ## Image Cleanup